Melrose (Casanova, Virginia): History

-Built between 1856 and 1860, Melrose was built by Philadelphia architect George Washington Holtzclaw for brothers, Dr. James H. Murray and Edward Murray.
-They named the castle after Melrose Abbey, a castle in their ancestral home of Scotland.
-In April 1862, Melrose was occupied by Union soldiers during the American Civil War, and later served as a hospital.
+Melrose was built between 1856 and 1860 by Philadelphia architect George Washington Holtzclaw for brothers Dr. James H. Murray and Edward Murray.
+They named it after Melrose Abbey, a castle in their ancestral home of Scotland.
+Melrose was occupied by Union soldiers during the American Civil War in April 1862, and it later served as a hospital.

-The property was first sold in December 1863 and then changed hands many times.
-In 2017 the 9,000-square-foot house and 50-acre wooded lot was listed for sale at $2.2 million.
+The property was first sold in December 1863, and then it changed hands many times.
+The 9,000 square-foot house and 50-acre wooded lot were listed for sale at $2.2 million in 2017.

 Cultural references

-A visit to Melrose Castle inspired mystery writer Mary Roberts Rinehart to write her first bestselling novel, The Circular Staircase (1908).
+A visit to Melrose Castle inspired mystery writer Mary Roberts Rinehart to write her bestselling novel The Circular Staircase (1908).